This article has links to products and services we love, which we may make commission from.

 Berry Picking in Russel Orchards, Ipswich

-This Massachusetts spring activity is so iconic, you’ll want to keep coming back all season long!
+This Massachusetts spring activity is so iconic that you’ll want to keep coming back all season long!

 Russel Orchards (143 Argilla Rd) strawberry picking starts in early June and is fun for the whole family.